Questions & answers

 How long does the lid last?

 The lid should be replaced every week.
-It can be cleaned by conventional household methods such as rinsing in cold or hot water, soap, boiling water, household bleach, alcohol.
+It can be cleaned by conventional household methods such as rinsing in cold or hot water, soap, alcohol.
 However, OstomyCure recommends simply using water and soap.

 How much will it cost?